airy10/GedcomMCP/README.md

 Genealogy for AI Agents, by AI Agents

-A MCP server for creating, editing and querying genealogical data from GEDCOM files.
+A robust MCP server for creating, editing and querying genealogical data from GEDCOM files.
 Works great with qwen-cli and gemini-cli

-Mostly written by various AI Agents, while some parenting was sometimes quite necessary...

-It's more an experiment than some finish product and the list of tools is probably way to high but it's covering a lot of various tasks.
-Test files will be re-added after they are sorted...

-It's able to search the genealogy about complex queries Also useful for automatically filling the GEDCOM file from internet info (for example, build a full family GEDCOM from a person wikipedia page..) and creating some nice biography for any GEDCOM individual, being able to complete the document with geographic or historal context by searching the web
+This project provides a comprehensive set of tools for AI agents to work with family history data, enabling complex genealogical research, data analysis, and automated documentation generation.

+The server has been recently improved with fixes for critical bugs, enhanced error handling, and better code quality while maintaining full backward compatibility.

 Some sample complex prompts:
 ```